Eligibility

 Eligibility Criteria

-The U.S. Refugee Program helps people who are in danger or fear future persecution.
 To be considered for resettlement, applicants must:

 You are not applying for a job, visa, or university placement.

-This is a resettlement program for protection.
+This is a humanitarian protection and resettlement process.

-What is Persecution?
+What Is Persecution?

 Persecution means being hurt, threatened, or treated unfairly because of who you are.
-This includes your ethnicity (such as being white), religion, political beliefs, or the group you belong to.
-It does not mean you must have been physically attacked.
+This includes your:

 Persecution can also include:

-• Being excluded from job opportunities
+- Being excluded from employment opportunities

-• Facing social or legal discrimination.
+- Facing social or institutional discrimination

 OUR INVITATION